tradingstrategy-ai/frontend/docs/docker.md

 ## Building the container

-The container is build in [javascript.yml](../.github/workflows/javascript.yml) and uploaded to Github registry.
+- The container is build in [javascript.yml](../.github/workflows/javascript.yml) and uploaded to Github registry.

-The container is published on Github registry based on PR/branch name.
+- The container is published on Github registry ghcr.io based on PR id

+Example container name that can be accepted by `docker` or `docker-compose`

 ```
 ghcr.io/tradingstrategy-ai/frontend:pr-58